An Empirical Study of Pre-trained Model Selection for Out-of-Distribution Generalization and Calibration: Experimental Setup

 \section{Experimental Setup}

-Our experiments evaluate the OOD generalization accuracy (or error) and ECE of \update{100} pre-trained models fine-tuned on \update{five} OOD image classification datasets, namely PACS, OfficeHome, DomainNet, and VLCS, from the DomainBed benchmark~\citep{Gulrajani21} (see also \cref{tab:domainbed-workloads}). \update{ Additionally, we conducted medical image classification experiments using Camelyon17 datasets from WILDS benchmark~\citep{koh2021wilds} to cover other types of OOD generalization task evaluation (\cref{ap:results_camelyon}). }
+Our experiments evaluate the OOD generalization accuracy (or error) of \update{100} pre-trained models fine-tuned on \update{five} OOD image classification datasets, namely PACS, OfficeHome, DomainNet, and VLCS, from the DomainBed benchmark~\citep{Gulrajani21} (see also \cref{tab:domainbed-workloads}).
+In addition to accuracy, we use ECE as a complementary metric to assess the correctness of model confidence, which cannot be captured by accuracy (error) alone. \rebuttal{In order to address concerns regarding ECE~\citep{nixon2019measuring}, we also measured the ACE and confirmed the presence of identical trends, presented in \cref{ap:sec:ace}.} \update{ Additionally, we conducted medical image classification experiments using Camelyon17 datasets from WILDS benchmark~\citep{koh2021wilds} to cover other types of OOD generalization task evaluation (\cref{ap:results_camelyon}). }

 Pre-trained models are selected from the \texttt{timm} library~\citep{rw2019timm}, which offers a vast collection of over a thousand pre-trained image classification models.
 Among them, we use models pre-trained on \update{families of} ImageNet to minimize data overlap with the DomainBed and WILDS datasets, since our interest lies in OOD generalization.
 Specifically, we adopt pre-training datasets of ImageNet-1k (1k categories, 1.4M images), ImageNet-12k (12k categories, 12M images), ImageNet-21k (21k categories, 14M images), and ImageNet-22k (22k categories, 14M images).
 While \texttt{timm} also offers models pre-trained on larger datasets, such as LAION~\citep{schuhmann2022laionb} consisting of billions of images, we refrain from utilizing them due to their excessive size, which raises concerns about the potential inclusion of OOD test data. \rev{In addition to the models pre-trained on image data only, we validate CLIP models, which are pre-trained on image-text pairs (\cref{ap:clip}).} Selected \update{100} pre-trained models, varying parameter sizes from 3M to 600M, are listed in \cref{ap:tab:all_models}.
 Further details are explained in \cref{ap:all_models}.